aboutcode-org/scancode.io/docs/rest-api.rst

 File content
 ^^^^^^^^^^^^

-Display the content of a ``project`` file resource provided using the ``?path=<resource_path>`` argument.
+This displays the content of a ``project`` file resource provided using the ``?path=<resource_path>`` argument.

 ``GET /api/projects/d4ed9405-5568-45ad-99f6-782a9b82d1d2/file_content/?path=setup.py``